 Mouthfeel: Medium body with some creaminess.
 Carbonation is medium-low.

 Overall Impression: The toffee presence of the malt and that orange marmalade overtone give this beer a very English character.
 It’s malty for an IPA, making it more like an amber or red ale.
 That’s a-okay for me though.
 It puts it right in my wheelhouse.
 I found this to be a most-tasty beer.
 I’d pick up a sixpack of it.

 Lucid Brewing has recently released two new big-bottle beers.
-The first is Craig’s Ale, generic number one of their homebrewer collaboration beers.
-The second is a 7.5%, prescription oak-aged, imperial red ale called Duce.
+The first is Craig’s Ale, number one of their homebrewer collaboration beers.
+The second is a 7.5%, oak-aged, imperial red ale called Duce.
 It’s pronounced doo-chay, like Il Duce, the name given to Italian National Fascist Party leader Benito Mussolini who ruled the country before and during World War II.
 I’m not sure about that as a name for a beer, but whatever.
 I had a chance to taste this woody brew.

 Here’s my notes:

 Lucid Brewing, Minnetonka, Minnesota

 Aroma: Caramel malt and woody oak.
 The wood dominates but malty sweetness offers some balance.
 A touch of herbal – almost minty – hops in the background.